alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging-01.basic.md

 ## Why: Management and Visibility of Participant Clients and Devices

 **TODO**: touch also upon mutual assurance & authentication.

+## Why: Participant

+## Why: Backdoor

+In software engineering there is a perpetual tension between the concepts of "feature" versus "bug"
+- and occasionally "misfeature" versus "misbug".
+These tensions arise from the problem of [@DualUse]
+- that it is not feasible to firmly and completely ascribe "intention" to any hardware or software mechanism.

+The information security community have experienced a historical spectrum of mechanisms which have assisted non-participant access to PCASM.
+These have variously been named as "export-grade key restrictions" (TLS, then Logjam), "side channel attacks" (Spectre and Meltdown), "law enforcement access fields" (Clipper), and "key escrow" (Crypto Wars).

+All of these terms combine an "access facilitation mechanism" with an "intention or opportunity" - and for all of them an access facilitation mechanism is first **REQUIRED**.

+An access facilitation mechanism is a "door", and is inherently [@DualUse].
+Because the goal of E2ESM is to limit access to PCASM exclusively to a defined set of participants, then the intended means of access is clearly the "front door"; and any other access mechanism is a "back door".

+If the term "back door" is considered innately pejorative, alternative, uncertain constructions such as "illegitimate access feature", "potentially intentional data-access weakness", "legally-obligated exceptional access mechanism", or any other phrase, all **MUST** combine both notions of an access mechanism (e.g. "door") and a definite or suspected intention (e.g. "legal obligation").

+So the phrase "back door" is brief, clear, and widely understood to mean "a secondary means of access".
+In the above definition we already allow for the term to be prefixed with "intentional" or "unintentional".

+Thus it seems appropriate to use this term in this context, not least because it is also not far removed from the similar and established term "side channel".

 # Examples of PCASM